aws-powertools/powertools-lambda-typescript/docs/features/idempotency.md

     --8<-- "examples/snippets/idempotency/types.ts"
     ```

-You can use the decorator on your Lambda handler or on any function that returns a response to make it idempotent.
-This is useful when you want to make a specific logic idempotent, for example when your Lambda handler performs multiple side effects and you only want to make a specific one idempotent.
-The configuration options for the `@idempotent` decorator are the same as the ones for the `makeIdempotent` function wrapper.

 ### MakeHandlerIdempotent Middy middleware

-!!! tip "A note about Middy"
-    We guarantee support for Middy.js `v4.x` through `v6.x` versions.
-    Check their docs to learn more about [Middy and its middleware stack](https://middy.js.org/docs/intro/getting-started){target="_blank"} as well as [best practices when working with Powertools](https://middy.js.org/docs/integrations/lambda-powertools#best-practices){target="_blank"}.

 If you are using [Middy.js](https://middy.js.org){target="_blank"} as your middleware engine, you can use the `makeHandlerIdempotent` middleware to make your Lambda handler idempotent.